-He’s a renaissance man with a jester’s mind, a comic crusader with kryptonite wit, a naughty knave in a keyboard tie.
+Phill Jupitus is a renaissance man with a jester’s mind; a comic crusader with kryptonite wit; a naughty knave in a keyboard tie.
 He’s one part Jedi, one part Nick Hornby and one part merry prankster with a crackingly good sense of humour.

-And, after hosting the BAFTA Interactive Entertainment Awards (2000 and 2001), the Q awards (2001) and the Empire Awards (2002) Phill Jupitus may even become the arch nemesis of dashing MC’s everywhere.
+And, after hosting the BAFTA Interactive Entertainment Awards (2000 and 2001), the Q awards (2001) and the Empire Awards (2002); he may even become the arch nemesis of dashing MC’s everywhere.

-Phill became a television personality in 1996, when he joined BBC2’s pop quiz Never Mind The Buzzcocks as a regular team captain.
-Anyone who’s seen the show can attest to the chemistry of the irreverent Jupitus, especially when stirred by Mark Lamarr’s dry martini delivery and fellow captain Sean Hughes’ poetic charm.
+Phill became a television personality in 1996; when he joined BBC2’s pop quiz Never Mind The Buzzcocks as a regular team captain.
+Anyone who has seen the show can attest to the chemistry of the irreverent Jupitus; especially when stirred by Mark Lamarr’s dry martini delivery and fellow captain Sean Hughes’ poetic charm.
 It’s no wonder such an unpredictable, refreshing cocktail has earned a loyal following from day one.
 There is, however, much more to the ‘Jupe’ than Buzzcocks fame.

-It all started on a fateful day in 1984, when a disillusioned young Phill quit the Civil Service and started performing punk poetry, supporting bands including The Style Council, The Housemartins and Billy Bragg.
+It all started on a fateful day in 1984; when a disillusioned young Phill Jupitus quit the Civil Service and started performing punk poetry.
+Supporting bands including The Style Council, The Housemartins and Billy Bragg.
 Two years later, he began working for indie label Go!
 Discs – whose artists included Billy Bragg – where he eventually became press officer to The Housemartins.

-Phill’s passion for music has been well employed on BBC GLR (Greater London Radio), where he presented his own show from 1995 to 2000.
+Phill’s love for music has been well employed on BBC GLR (Greater London Radio); where he presented his own show from 1995 to 2000.
 He has also directed videos for Billy Bragg and the late Kirsty McColl.

-In 1996, light sabre in hand, Jupitus performed his first tour of the UK with ‘Jedi, Steady, Go’ – a personal interpretation of the Star Wars story.
+In 1996, light sabre in hand, Phill Jupitus performed his first tour of the UK with ‘Jedi, Steady, Go’; a personal interpretation of the Star Wars story.
 In 1999, his second UK tour, ‘Quadrophobia’, was a huge success.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.